Boston Day Trips from New York

 Enjoy one of the most emblematic cities in the United States with an expert guide.
 You will also visit Harvard and MIT.

-If you want to get to know the capital of Massachusetts but don't want to worry about the transport you have to take, a very convenient and recommended option is to take this day trip to Boston with a visit to Harvard and MIT from £88
+If you want to get to know the capital of Massachusetts, but don't want to worry about the transport, a very convenient and recommended option is to take this day trip to Boston with a visit to Harvard and MIT from £85

-Boston is about 350 km from New York, so the adventure starts early, at 6:30 AM when the group of no more than 50 people assembles at the meeting point in Midtown Manhattan to set off for Boston with the guide in a comfortable minivan.
-A 4-hour drive along the Connecticut coastline awaits you, but with the Wi-Fi in the minivan and the beautiful scenery along the way, it's made even shorter.
-You'll see the city centre, the famous Freedom Trail, the Queency Market, Harvard and MIT, but more about the tour later.
+Boston is about 350 km from New York, so the adventure starts early, at 6.30 am, when the group of no more than 50 people meets at the meeting point in Midtown Manhattan with the guide in a comfortable minivan.
+Ahead lies an approximately 4-hour drive along the Connecticut coastline, which, with the minivan's Wi-Fi and the beautiful scenery along the way, is made even shorter.
+You'll see the city centre, the famous Freedom Trail, Queency Market, Harvard and MIT.
 Lunch is included.

-Why I like this option: This is the cheapest and most comfortable way to visit Boston on a guided tour.
+Why I like this option: it's the cheapest and most comfortable way to visit Boston on a guided tour.
 Accompanied by an expert guide, you'll tour the city's essential sights and return to New York the same night.
-It's that easy and convenient.
+It's that easy and comfortable.

-Recommended if .... you want to take a break from your trip to New York to get to know another of the most important cities on the East Coast of the United States.
+Recommended if .... you want to take a break from your trip to New York to visit another of the most important cities on the East Coast of the United States.

 How long does an organised tour to Boston from New York last?